 - Cancer Misdiagnosis

-Who Can Sue for Medical Malpractice?
+Who Can Sue for Medical Malpractice in California?

 Because of the nature of medical malpractice, there are several different classes of people who can sue a medical facility or medical professional for malpractice.
 Obviously, the person who suffered direct harm due to malpractice has a right to sue.
 Because medical malpractice can result in death, survivors, such as a spouse, parent, or child, also may have the right to sue for medical malpractice.
 In the case of injury to a child, parents or a guardian can sue on behalf of the child.